 A checklist of the Challenge entry is included below.
-Consider writing a rough draft here so you can review your responses carefully for grammar and spelling errors before submitting.
 You worked hard on your project and you want your final submission to reflect that.
 Check in with your teacher to be sure your project and final submission have met all the official contest rules.